huz4f/huz4f/content/Articles/BlockChain.md

 hideSummary: true
 draft: false
 ---
-o'Data is everywhere and everything in today's day and age' \
+'Data is everywhere and everything in today's day and age' \
 Advancement in technology has enabled us to keep our data online from our private credentials to backup of our gallery photos.
 You don't need local storage and access.

 **But there is no cloud is there?** \